eggerj/cospliceModNet/README.md

 - `gtf`: Exon models in GTF format for annotating event types of LSVs and SVRs.
 GTF should be the same build and version of the GFF file used during the build step with MAJIQ and should only contain "exon" records (third column).
 Exon only GTF can be created using awk.
 - `group_name`: A unique identifier for file naming (e.g. name of experiment).

-Output data from create_psi_matrix.py has already been created and is stored in test_out for use with the R script cosplicing_module_inference.R.
+Example data is stored in the directory `example_data`.
+Output data created by `create_psi_matrix.py` using the example data has already been created and is stored in `test_out` for use with the R script `cosplicing_module_inference.R`.

+## Formulating SVRs for De Novo Network Inference of Co-splicing Modules

-The R script cosplicing_module_infererence.R loads the sample LSV quantities and LSV annotations in order to formulate SVRs and perform de novo network inference using the WGCNA framework.
+The R script `cosplicing_module_infererence.R` loads the sample LSV quantities and LSV annotations in order to formulate SVRs and perform de novo network inference using the WGCNA framework.